Now that DNA testing is easier and relatively inexpensive, we can remove many question marks about our biological families.

 I do not get into the use of DNA in law enforcement.

 Click the following "Play" button for a brief video trailer about my personal story.
+The book cover is the original edition, which has now been replaced.

 In more than forty U.S. states adult adoptees are denied a basic human right.
 We are not allowed to see our original birth certificates.
 I support the work of the Adoptee Rights Coalition and other groups that are working to change the archaic laws that discriminate against adoptees.